lambdaPrimeX/ICSify/README.md

 - [x] Open-source and community-driven

 # Installation
-sh
-Copy
-Edit
-pip install icsify  # If implemented in Python
+pip install icsify  # If using python Python
 # or
-cargo install icsify  # If implemented in Rust
+cargo install icsify  # If using Rust

 ### Usage

 ```bash